Big Wild Goose Pagoda (Dayanta) and Da Ci'en Temple

 The seventh floor is the highest point of the Giant Wild Goose Pagoda, which can view the city from all sides.

-It’s the most large-scaled music fountain in Asia, seems a representative site of Big Wild Goose Pagoda.
+It’s the most large-scaled music fountain in Asia, and seems a representative site of Big Wild Goose Pagoda.
 The fountain is divided into three areas: 100-meter waterfall pool, eight-level plunge pool and front-end music pool, showing spectacular performance with music, the show at night is one of the must-see highlights of here.

 Timetable